dhakxls/cosmic-parser/README.md

 # cosmic-parser
-A parsing code to help extract valid inputs from the COSMIC Database to be used for CRAVAT
+Parsing code to help extract valid inputs from the COSMIC Database to be used for CRAVAT

+# cosmic-organizer
+Organizing code that helps count and sort data from the COSMIC Database

 ## Get a gene file to analyze here: [COSMIC Database](https://cancer.sanger.ac.uk/cosmic)
 1. Sign up for an account